sonos/torch-to-nnef/README.md

 Torch Model need to be serializable to torch.jit (fancy python dict routing or others might prevent proper tracing of it).

+This apply for nn.Module with forward containing default None parameters which will crash as no work arround have been found yet.

+Also we follow to some extent limitation of NNEF specification, in particular we concretize dynamic shape at export so that no other operators than external can hold dynamics symbol attribute (by example: all operation using part of shape of another tensor has those transformed to fixed int)

 ## Design choice